As climate worsens, environmentalists also grapple with the mental toll of activism

 What I loved about Kevin was that he believed in the better angels of our nature.
 Instead of trying to shout down perceived enemies, he tried to convince everyone to be part of the solution to climate change.

 In the early 2000s, Kevin was living in the Bay Area and preparing for a career in climate advocacy.
-He was enrolled in a Master's program in City and Regional Planning at UC Berkley while concurrently studying for a law degree at UC San Francisco.
+He was enrolled in a Master's program in City and Regional Planning at UC Berkley while concurrently studying for a law degree at UC Hastings College of the Law.

 But during his graduate studies, he became overwhelmed by a sense of hopelessness about the climate.
 He died by suicide in 2003, at the age of 27.